shan18/Depth-Estimation-Segmentation/docs/training.md

 - Auto model checkpointing which saved the model weights after every epoch.
 - Each model was trained in small sets of epochs, this was done to ensure that the model training does not suffer from sudden disconnection from Google Colab.

+The code used for training the model can be found [here](tensornet/engine/learner.py).
+The `Learner` class present in this file was inherited by the file [here](learner.py) to adapt for the changes in the depth-segmentation model.

 ## RMSE + (BCE & Dice)

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1c_ZnY4V3MJwe8re6PoYlrqnMCSEsMWFI?usp=sharing)

-This experiment had the following parameters and hyperparameters:
+This experiment had the following features:

 - Data Augmentation
   - Hue Saturation Value